Internal Medicine

 • Weight loss

-• Stiff movement
+• Stiff or reduced mobility

 • Laminitis

-• Slow eating, dropping food
+• Slow eating or dropping food

 • Diarrhoea

-If you have any concerns regarding your older horse’s health Ascot Equine Veterinarians are here to help.
-We recommend routine veterinary examinations to tailor an individual preventative health care plan for your horse.
-Preventative healthcare plans include advice on nutrition, appropriate vaccination protocols, deworming, dentistry and hoof-care.
-In the older horse, we recommend that routine blood work is performed, at least every two years, to help identify problems early.
-The sooner we recognise problems, the better you and your horse will be in the long run.
+If you have any concerns about your older horse’s health, Ascot Equine Veterinarians are here to assist.
+We recommend routine veterinary examinations to develop a personalised preventative health care plan tailored to your horse’s needs.
+These plans may include guidance on nutrition, appropriate vaccination protocols, deworming, dentistry, and hoof care.